Triangulated structures induced by mutations: Introduction

 \section{Introduction}

-The notion of ``mutation'' plays important roles in representation theory and related topics.
+The notion of ``mutation'' plays important roles in representation theory and related fields.
 Roughly speaking, mutation is an operation to obtain new objects from old ones, usually considered in triangulated categories, exact categories, or extriangulated categories \cite{IY08, AI12, AIR14, GNP23}.
-There are many studies about mutation of tilting objects (for example APR-tilting \cite{ASS06}), silting objects\cite{AI12}, cluster-tilting objects\cite{IY08, BMRRT06} and $\tau$-tilting objects\cite{AIR14}, they are respectively called tilting mutations, silting mutations, cluster-tilting mutations and $\tau$-tilting mutations.
+There are many studies about mutation of tilting objects (for example, APR-tilting \cite{ASS06}), silting objects\cite{AI12}, cluster-tilting objects\cite{IY08, BMRRT06} and support $\tau$-tilting objects\cite{AIR14}.
+They are respectively called tilting mutations, silting mutations, cluster-tilting mutations and support $\tau$-tilting mutations.
+There are some mutations which are considered in more generalized situations \cite{LZ13, ZZ18}.
 In many cases, we can study characters of certain objects (silting objects and so on) by mutating them \cite{AIR14,BMRRT06,IY08}.
+We collected some results on mutations of rigid subcategories in Appendix \ref{Rigid mutation pairs} and \ref{Triangulated structures induced by rigid mutation pairs}.

-What is more interesting is that some mutations in triangulated category induces another triangulated category \cite{IY08, BMRRT06, AI12, SP20}.
-This technique is called ``reduction'' and it is often compatible with mutations.
-Due to this compatibility, we only have to study under simpler situations by using reduction techniques\cite{AIR14,BMRRT06,IY08, AI12}.
+On the other hand, we may consider not only mutations of rigid subcategories (called ``rigid mutations'' here) but also those of orthogonal collections (called ``orthogonal mutations'' here).
+For example, simple-minded collections \cite{KY14} and simple-minded systems \cite{SP20,IJ23,Sim17, Dug15,SPP22}.
+We also collected some results in orthogonal mutations in Appendix \ref{Orthogonal mutation pairs} and \ref{Triangulated structures induced by orthogonal mutation pairs}.

-The aim of this paper is to study sufficient conditions for mutations to induce another triangulated category.
+What is more interesting is that both rigid and orthogonal mutations in a triangulated category induce another smaller triangulated category \cite{IY08, BMRRT06, AI12, SP20}.
+Furthermore, it is also known that some mutation-like concepts induce triangulated categories.
+For example, a Frobenius extriangulated category induces a triangulated category whose shift functor is exactly a cosyzygy functor, which can be seen as a special case of rigid mutations in extriangulated categories \cite{NP19}.
+For another example, a concentric twin cotorsion pair \cite{Nak18, NP19, LN19} in triangulated category induces a pretriangulated category \cite{BR07} and induces a triangulated category with some conditions \cite{Nak18}.
+We review extriangulated categories and pretriangulated categories in section \ref{Structures associated with additive category}.
+(For details on concentric twin cotorsion pairs, see Appendix \ref{ccTCP}.)

-In section \ref{preliminaries}, we introduce some basic concepts in this paper such as extriangulated category, pretriangulated category and so on.
+However, the proofs showing that they induce triangulated structures are independent of all four cases: rigid mutations, orthogonal mutations, Frobenius extriangulated categories and concentric twin cotorsion pairs \cite{IY08, IY18, Jin23, SP20, NP19, Nak18}.
+So our goal is to understand these triangulated structures within the same framework.
+In other words, we consider a simultaneous generalization of all four cases.

-In section \ref{mutation_triples}, we introduce the new concept ``mutation triples''.
+In section \ref{pretri}, we introduce the new concept of ``premutation triples'', which is the framework we wanted to explain induced triangulated structures.
+Then we collect elementary results of premutation triples.